nsc9605/Professional-README-Generator/README.md

   ```

   ## Usage
-  After the required dependencies are installed, please navigate into the folder containing index.js and run the following command line:
+  After the required dependencies are installed, please navigate into the 'develop' folder containing index.js and run the following command line:
   ```
     node index.js
   ```